vietphamngoc/QPAC/README.md

 run_stats.py will run multiple experiments to train the TNN on the same set of randomly selected function of the class for different epsilon, delta and step size.

-run_figures.py will plot either the result of one of these experiment or the distribution of the results when one experiment is repeated.